 *Interested in GFWC’s 2021 International Convention (Aug 28-30 in Atlanta, Georgia)?
 Click “CONVENTION” link below for details — registration closes August 4.

-The California Federation of Women’s Clubs (CFWC) is affiliated with the General Federation of Women’s Clubs (GFWC), an international women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service for more than 126 years.
-The clubs of CFWC are located throughout California, with the primary purposes of carrying out charitable service programs, providing leadership opportunities, and enriching the lives of its members through personal growth.
+California Federation of Women’s Clubs (CFWC) is affiliated with the General Federation of Women’s Clubs (GFWC), an international women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service.
+Federated clubs are located throughout California with the primary purpose of carrying out charitable service, providing leadership opportunities, and enriching the lives of members through personal growth.

 CFWC‘s motto “Strength United is Stronger” reminds us that in unity there is strength and, by uniting our efforts, CFWC clubs and members will accomplish much to benefit people in communities throughout all of California.
 We are a statewide 501(c)(3) non-profit charitable organization.

 CFWC Organized (Los Angeles): January 18, 1900

 History of the General Federation of Women’s Clubs